If you are homeless or about to be homeless, we may have a duty to help you.

-We have a duty to make sure you have somewhere to live if you are homeless, you are eligible, you have a priority need and you are not intentionally homeless.
-We will consider you to be eligible as homeless if:
+We have an interim duty to make sure you have somewhere to live if you are homeless (if you are eligible) and if you have a priority need while we look at your situation in more detail.

 Some people are not eligible for our help because they do not usually live in the UK or are subject to some form of immigration control.
 You are usually eligible if you satisfy the immigration laws.
-This is a very complicated area and if you need further advice, please ask the Case Worker who is dealing with your homeless application.
+This is a very complicated area and if you need further advice we will support you in addressing your eligibility.